 Review of essential grammar of the German language and study of the German culture.
 Continued practice and development of reading, writing, and speaking skills.
-Prerequisites: GER102, two years of high school German, or departmental approval.
+Prerequisites: GER102, two years of high school German, or permission of Department or Division.

 Intermediate German II